 The four arms indicate that the Ganesha is omnipresent and omnipotent.
 The right side symbolizes reason, and the left side symbolizes emotions.

 Lord Ganesha holds an axe in the upper left hand and a noose in the upper right hand.
-The axe symbolizes the retrenchment of all desires, bearers of pain and suffering.
+The axe symbolizes the reduction of all desires, bearers of pain and suffering.

-There are several Ganesha mantras that can be chanted to invoke Ganapati.
+Several Ganesha mantras can be chanted to invoke Ganapati.
 Reciting these Siddhi Mantras with genuine devotion, these mantras can give you positive results removing obstacles.
 Here are some of the well-known and powerful Ganesh mantras to chant.

 - ॐ गं गणपतये नमः